retainful/woocommerce/readme.txt

 - Fix: Mark order as recovered only when the user clicks the recovery link
 - Improvement: Deleting the scheduled action from the custom table
 - option added to remove embedded referral widget in the accounts page

+= 2.6.0 =
+- Improvement: Indiual use option added to Referral program